bushw011/urmorris-pages/pages/05.a-and-e/138.on-your-headphones-clouds-the-mixtape/default.md

 title: 'On Your Headphones: CLOUDS (THE MIXTAPE)'
 ---

+_**By Alisa Samadani, A&E Editor** Originally published in Issue 11, Volume 33 of The University Register on April 9, 2021_

 While paying six dollars for an ad-free service can be taxing at times, I have come to seriously appreciate Spotify’s “New Releases” tab, especially with one particular release that I have been anticipating for months now.
 NF’s fourth album, “CLOUDS (THE MIXTAPE),” was dropped on March 26, 2021.